Sophie Morel: Biography

 In a 2011 interview, Morel credited a math magazine bought while in 9th grade as well as summer camps for developing her interest in mathematics and in a 2012 interview she mentioned being a keen distance runner.

-She studied in Paris at the École Normale Supérieure, graduating in 1999.
+She studied in Paris at the École Normale Supérieure.
 In 2005 she finished her Ph.D. at the University of Paris-Sud, under the supervision of Gérard Laumon.
 Her thesis made progress on the Langlands program.

 After her Ph.D., she was a Clay Research Fellow between 2005 and 2011.
 In December 2009 she was appointed as a professor of mathematics at Harvard University, becoming the first woman in mathematics to be tenured there.
 From 2012 to 2020, she was a professor of mathematics in Princeton University, where she was also the Henry Burchard Fine Professor in 2015.
 Morel moved to the École Normale supérieure de Lyon as a CNRS directrice de recherches in mathematics in 2020.